 1.Make sure you have backed up all the files on your SSD.
 Formatting will wipe the drive clean.

 2. Press the start button.
 Look for the Control Panel and click on it.
 Once the Control Planel opens, click on Administrative Tools.

 3. Double-click Computer Management, then click Disk Management.
 Doing so displays a list of disk drives.

 4. Inside the section for unallocated disk space, click the right button on your mouse and select New Partition.
 Click next when the New Partition Wizard appears.
 After selecting Primary Partition and pressing next, leave the Partition size at the default setting and click next again.
 Assign the drive letter and click next once more.

 5. Look for the option that says "Format this partition with the following settings."
 Choose either FAT32 or NTFS at the field named File systems.
 NTFS is recommended for hard drives larger than 32GB.

 Tips & Warnings

-- If the steps mentioned above do not coincide with your operating system, consult your user guide for information on how to format SSDs.
+- If the above steps are not consistent with your operating system, consult your user guide on how to format your SSD.

 - You can also consult Windows Help and Support for troubleshooting help.